charmed-kubernetes/bundle/README.md

  infrastructure (PKI).

- - Deployment locally on LXD will require the use of conjure-up to tune settings on the hosts LXD installation to support docker and other componentry.
+ - Deployment locally on LXD will require the use of conjure-up to tune settings on the host's LXD installation to support docker and other componentry.

 ## Kubernetes details